me-ongit/recipe-book/sides/mixed-nuts.md

 ## Ingredients

+- almonds
+- cashew nuts
-- Nut 1
+- walnuts
-- Nut 2
+- etc

 ## Instructions

-- In a bowl, mix nut 1 and 2 together
+- In a bowl, mix all nuts together

 ## Advice
 - You can also add dried fruits